cvisionai/tator/doc/setup_tator/cluster.rst

   useMinJs
     Boolean indicating whether to minify JavaScript code.
 Should be true for production, false for development.

+  httpsRequired
+    Boolean indicating whether accessing Tator should require HTTPS.
+This should be true for production, up to you for development.

   dockerRegistry
     The host and port of the cluster's local docker registry that was set up earlier in this tutorial.